citrovin/OpenSesame/README.md

 ### **Machine Learning Models**

 #### **Neural Network Archtecture**
 The Neural Network used for OpenSesame is a Feed-Forward neural network, that implents 6 Dense layers.
 The first layer expands the feature vector from 40 to 256 dimensions.
 Every following layer decreases the dimensionality by a power of 2, namely 128, 64, 32, 16, 1.
 All layers use a Relu activation function, except the last layer.
-It uses a Sigmoid activation, which gives us a value that represents a probability (bewteen 0 and 1) if the correct speaker said the correct keyword.
+It uses a Sigmoid activation, which gives us a value that represents a probability (bewteen 0 and 1) if the correct speaker says the correct keyword.
 The model is trained on 40 epochs.
-The training results can be seen in the following parts:
+In Fig. 3, we can see that the converges 98% accuracy on the validation dataset.

 ![](./src/feed-forward/plots/plots_dense-nn-sr48000-epochs40-v8.png "Figure 3: Accuracy and Loss of the Training process") Figure 3: Accuracy and Loss of the Training process